Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 > **Via Velero**
 >> 1. **Deploy Velero on the new cluster**
 >>
->> Install the Velero Helm chart on your newly created OVHcloud Kubernetes cluster by following [this guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero/#installing velero)
+>> Install the Velero Helm chart on your newly created OVHcloud Kubernetes cluster by following this [guide](/pages/public_cloud/containers_orchestration/managed_kubernetes/backing-up-cluster-with-velero/#installing velero).
 >>
 >> 2. **Configure access to your backups**
 >>